-The youth hunter may take only ducks, coots and moorhens.
-No sandhill cranes, geese or other waterfowl may be taken, unless it is open season for these species.
+The youth hunter may take only ducks, coots and gallinules in the Pacific Flyway.
+The youth hunter may take only ducks and coots in the Central Flyway.
+No other migratory game bird species may be taken, unless it is open season for these species.
 Bag and possession limits are the same as the regular seasons.